gomorpheus/morpheus-apidoc/source/includes/_http_requests.md

 `GET https://api.gomorpheus.com/api/instances/:id`

 This is the format for documenting request endpoints.
+Most endpoints have a path that looks like `/api/resources/:id`.

 ### URL Parameters